secengjeff/awskillswitch/README.md

 ```

-This object will delete the IAM role `RoleToDelete` in AWS account `210987654321` by assuming `RoleToAssume` in the same account.
+This call will delete the IAM role `RoleToDelete` in AWS account `210987654321` by assuming `RoleToAssume` in the same account.

 ### Example